Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Introduction

 We also obtain a corollary regarding the torsion and center of some Artin groups, using \cite{jankiewicz2023k}, which belongs to fundamental unsolved problems for Artin groups.

-\begin{cor} Let $\Lambda$ be a connected Dynkin diagram satisfying the assumptions in one of the previous theorems.
-Then $A_\Lambda$ is torsion free and it has a trivial center as long as $\Lambda$ is not spherical. \end{cor}
+\begin{cor} Let $\Lambda$ be a connected Coxeter diagram satisfying the assumptions in one of the previous theorems.
+Then $A_\Lambda$ is torsion-free and it has a trivial center when $\Lambda$ is not spherical. \end{cor}

-We end this section by making a summary of all the examples of hyperbolic type Artin groups with known $K(\pi,1)$-conjecture which are either \emph{Lann\'er} or \emph{quasi-Lann\'er}, combining results from \cite{CharneyDavis,charney2004deligne,delucchi2022dual,Garside,huang2023labeled} as well as this article. \begin{cor} Suppose $\Lambda$ is a Lann\'er or quasi-Lann\'er Dynkin diagram of hyperbolic type.
-Then $K(\pi,1)$-conjecture is known for $A_\Lambda$ when either $\Lambda$ is associated with a reflection group acting on $\mathbb H^n$ with $n\le 3$ except $\Lambda=[3,5,3]$, or $\Lambda$ belongs to one of the following diagrams in Figure~\ref{fig:known}. \end{cor}